About

 Mount | Astro-Physics 900 GTO |

-Wide Field Camera | QSI 583wsg scientific cooled CCD camera with Kodak KAF-8300 sensor (with peak quantum efficiency over 50%) |
+Wide Field Camera | QSI 583wsg Monochrome Cooled CCD camera with Kodak KAF-8300 sensor and integrated off-axis guider port |

-Wide Field Processing | Acquisition in Sequence Generator Pro Stacking in Astro Pixel Processor Final processing in Photoshop Using Astrodon 5nm HA, 5nm SII and 3nm OIII 1.25" filters for narrowband Astrodon Tru-Balance LRGB 1.25" filter set for full color |
+Wide Field Processing | Acquisition in Sequence Generator Pro Stacking in Astro Pixel Processor Final processing in Photoshop Astrodon 5nm HA, 5nm SII and 3nm OIII 1.25″ filters for narrowband Astrodon Tru-Balance LRGB 1.25″ filter set for full color |

-Barlows and Focal Reducers | Astro-Physics CCDT67 Focal Reducer Tele Vue 2.5x Powermate Barlow |
+Barlows and Focal Reducers | Astro-Physics CCDT67 Focal Reducer |